Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Introduction

 {\em Literature review:} The popular charging ways, especially for inexpensive lead-acid batteries used for cars and backup power systems, are to apply a constant voltage or force a constant current flow through the battery~\cite{Young:Springer:2012}.
 Such methods, though easy to implement, can lead to serious detrimental effects for the battery.
 One improvement is the constant-current/constant-voltage charging~\cite{Rahn:Wiley:2013,Young:Springer:2012}, which is illustrated in Figure~\ref{CCCV-Charging}.
 Initially, a trickle charge (0.1C or even smaller) is used for depleted cells, which produces a rise of the voltage.
 Then a constant current between 0.2C and 1C is applied.
 This stage ends when the voltage increases to a desired level.
-The mode then switches to constant voltage, and the current diminishes accordingly to charge.
-Yet its application is empirical, with the optimal determination of the charge regimes remaining in question~\cite{Wong:JPS:2008}.
+The mode then switches to constant voltage, giving a diminishing current to charge.
+Yet the implementation is empirical here, with the optimal determination of the charge regimes remaining in question~\cite{Wong:JPS:2008}.
 In recent years, pulse charging has gained much interest among practitioners.
 Its current profile is based on pulses, as shown in Figure~\ref{Pulse-Charging}.
 Between two consecutive pulses is a short rest period, which allows the electrochemical reactions to stabilize by equalizing throughout the bulk of the electrode before the next charging begins.
 This brief relaxation can accelerate the charging process, reduce the gas reaction, inhibit dendrite growth and slow the capacity fade~\cite{Lam:JPS:1995,Purushothaman:JES:2006,Aryanfar:JPCL:2014}.
-Its modified version, burp charging, applies a very short negative pulse for discharging during the rest period , see Figure~\ref{Pulse-Charging}, in order to remove the gas bubbles that have built up on the electrodes.
+Its modified version, burp charging, applies a very short negative pulse for discharging during the rest period , see Figure~\ref{Pulse-Charging}, in order to remove the gas bubbles that have appeared the electrodes.